-- §8-19-19 Reporting class A and class B offenses occurring in school and class A, B, C, and D offenses that are based on a protected class. (a) Any teacher, official, or other employee of the department who is a witness to a class A or class B offense as defined in this chapter, or who has reasonable cause to believe that a class A or class B offense has been committed or will be committed, against a student, teacher, official, or other employee of the department, or involving school property, shall promptly report the incident to the principal or designee.
+§8-19-19 Reporting class A and class B offenses occurring in school. (a) Any teacher, official, or other employee of the department who is a witness to a class A or class B offense as defined in this chapter, or who has reasonable cause to believe that a class A or class B offense has been committed or will be committed, against a student, teacher, official, or other employee of the department, or involving school property, shall promptly report the incident to the principal or designee.
 Nothing in this subsection shall be construed to prohibit or prevent a teacher, official, or other employee of the department from reporting class C or class D offenses to the principal or designee.

-All class A, B, C, and D offenses that are based on a protected class shall be reported to the principal or designee for investigation in accordance with §8-19-31. - (b) Upon receiving a class A or class B offense report, the principal or designee shall conduct an investigation to determine whether the behavior requires a direct call to the police or whether the behavior can be handled through school disciplinary procedures.
-The principal or designee shall call the police whenever there is perceived danger and the behavior cannot be handled by the school staff. - (c) The principal or designee shall record the incident information into the department's electronic database system within five school days of the reported offense. - (d) The principal or designee shall notify the reporting teacher, official, or other employee, of the disciplinary action, if any, taken on the class offense(s) within five school days after the incident is reported in accordance with subsection (c).
-[Eff 9/1/82; am and ren §8-19-11, 5/23/86; am and comp 7/19/93; comp 5/19/97; comp 2/22/01; am and comp 9/10/09; am and comp] (Auth: HRS §§302A-1112, 302A-1002)
+(b) Upon receiving a class A or class B offense report, the principal or designee shall conduct an investigation to determine whether the behavior requires a direct call to the police or whether the behavior can be handled through school disciplinary procedures.
+The principal or designee shall call the police whenever there is perceived danger and the behavior cannot be handled by the school staff.

+(c) The principal or designee shall record the incident information into the department's electronic database system within five school days of the reported offense.

+(d) The principal or designee shall notify the reporting teacher, official, or other employee, of the disciplinary action, if any, taken on the class offense(s) within five school days after the incident is reported in accordance with subsection (c).

+[(e) If the teacher, official, or other employee is dissatisfied with the disciplinary action taken on the offense reported, or if no disciplinary action has been taken within ten school days after the incident was reported by the teacher, official, or other employee, the person who made the report may appeal to the complex area superintendent, in writing.

+(f) Within five school days of receiving an appeal as provided in subsection (e), the complex area superintendent or designee shall notify the appellant, in writing, of the disciplinary action taken on the offense reported.]
+[Eff 9/1/82; am and ren §8-19-11, 5/23/86; am and comp 7/19/93; comp 5/19/97; comp 2/22/01; am and comp 9/10/09; am and comp ] (Auth: HRS §§302A-1112, 302A-1002) (Imp: HRS §§302A-1112, 302A-1002)

 §8-19-20 Indemnity upon reporting offenses.
 Any teacher, official, or other employee of the department who in good faith reports as required under §8-19-19 shall be indemnified and held harmless in accordance with section 302A-1003, Hawaii Revised Statutes.
-[Eff 9/1/82; am and ren §8-19-12, 5/23/86; am and comp 7/19/93; comp 5/19/97; comp 2/22/01; am and comp 9/10/09; am and comp] (Auth: HRS §§302A-1112, 302A-1003) (Imp: HRS §§302A-1112, 302A-1003)
+[Eff 9/1/82; am and ren §8-19-12, 5/23/86; am and comp 7/19/93; comp 5/19/97; comp 2/22/01; am and comp 9/10/09; comp ] (Auth: HRS §§302A-1112, 302A-1003) (Imp: HRS §§302A-1112, 302A-1003)

-§8-19-21 Failure to report class A or class B offenses occurring in school; failure to report class A, B, C, or D offenses that are based on a protected class; consequences. (a) The superintendent of education shall furnish an annual written notice to all schools and offices that failure to report class A or class B offenses occurring on campus, or other department premises, on department transportation, or during a department sponsored activity or event on or off school property may result in disciplinary actions against responsible teachers, officials, or other employees of the department.
+§8-19-21 Failure to report class A or class B offenses occurring in school; consequences. (a) The superintendent of education shall furnish an annual written notice to all schools and offices that failure to report class A or class B offenses occurring on campus, or other department [of education-] premises, on department [of education-]transportation, or during a department [of education-]sponsored activity or event on or off school property may result in disciplinary actions against responsible teachers, officials, or other employees of the department.
 Disciplinary actions may include: